Edition 13 - December, 2017

 The US Government has published a list of Cuban business entities with which US travellers are prohibited from making financial transactions.
 See the full list here!
 The purpose is to limit the flow of funds to businesses that are controlled by the Cuban military.
 To make sure your trip to Cuba is legal, you need to avoid the hotels, restaurants, and souvenir shops on this list, which, as a source of amusement for some, also includes specific brands, such as Caney Rum, and Najita Soda.

 To be precise, it is not illegal for Americans to drink these brands of rum and soda when they are in Cuba.
 It is only against the US laws if you buy anything directly from one of those businesses on the "restricted list".
 Nevertheless, it would be an unnecessary risk to draw further scrutiny to oneself by taking any of these brands back to the US.

 Photo competition winner!

-The winning entry from our latest photo competition (above), was sent to us by Scott Pederson and titled Morning rush hour Trinidad.
-Scott won a $100 AUD 'Plant a Tree' gift card.
-We are receiving entries now for our next prize date which is coming up quickly (September 29).
+The winning entry from our latest photo competition (below), was sent to us by Kathrine Osborne and titled Bici-Taxi.
+Kathrine won a $100 AUD 'Plant a Tree' gift card.
+We are receiving entries for our next prize date which is coming up quickly (December 22).

-Thanks for your support!
+Merry Christmas and thanks for your support!
 We hope to see you in Cuba again.
-Remember that if you have traveled with us, and recommend us to your friends, they can get a 10% discount on our tours!
+Remember that if you have travelled with us, and recommend us to your friends, they can get a 10% discount on our tours!
 See conditions.